JJJau03/moveo_RoboticArm_ROS2/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make changes and commit them.
 4. Push your branch and create a pull request.
 Make sure to follow the code style and best practices.
-If you are submitting a bug fix or enhancement, please create an issue first to discuss the changes.
+If you are submitting a bug fix or enhancement, please create an issue first to discuss the changes

+## Acknowledgements
+- **BCN3D**: The 3D design of the Moveo robotic arm was created by [BCN3D](https://www.bcn3d.com/bcn3d-moveo-the-future-of-learning-robotic-arm/).
+Their contributions to the physical design of the robot are greatly appreciated.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.